Not advisable & feasible to have national level security force for judges: Centre to SC | Law-Order

 The Centre Tuesday told the Supreme Court that it may not be "feasible" and "advisable" to have a national level security force like CISF to guard judges across the country.

+"Counsel appearing for Kerala prays for and is granted 10 days' time from today to file counter affidavit, subject to the condition that the said State shall pay costs of Rs 1,00,000/ to be deposited with the Supreme Court Bar Association Advocates' Welfare Fund.

+"The remaining States which have not filed their counter affidavits so far shall also file the same within a period of 10 days from today, subject to deposit of costs of Rs 1,00,000/ with the SCBA Welfare Fund, failing which we would be compelled to seek the presence of the Chief Secretaries of the concerned States," a bench headed by Chief Justice N V Ramana said in the order.

-The apex court, which was hearing a suo motu case relating to safety and security of judges and lawyers across the country in the wake of mowing down of a judicial officer at Dhanbad, was irked over the fact that many states like Andhra Pradesh, Telangana and Jharkhand have not filed their responses.
+The bench, also comprising Justices Surya Kant and Aniruddha Bose, was hearing a suo motu case relating to safety and security of judges and lawyers across the country in the wake of mowing down of a judicial officer at Dhanbad and has sought the information from states on steps taken to ensure the safety.

-A bench comprising Chief Justice N V Ramana and Justices Surya Kant and Aniruddha Bose granted one week’s time to the states for filing their responses giving details of the steps taken to ensure safety of judges and said if they do not submit the same then a fine of Rs one lakh each would be imposed on them besides seeking presence of the chief secretaries.

-The top court also permitted the apex bar body, the Bar Council of India, to be a party to the matter and also file its response.
+The top court also permitted the apex bar body, the Bar Council of India, to be a party to the matter and also file its response and listed it for hearing after 10 days.

 At the outset, Solicitor General Tushar Mehta, appearing for the Centre, said the issue concerning safety of judges is a "serious matter".